TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-serviceunhealthy-spark.md

 # Service Unhealthy, Spark Update 2.7

+## Recommended Steps

+**Reboot your nodes.** If your node is unresponsiveness and/or you see that some services have not started, reboot the VMs using PowerShell or Rest API following the steps in the article [Reboot VMs for HDInsight cluster](https://docs.microsoft.com/azure/hdinsight/cluster-reboot-vm).

 **Ambari issues**

 * Heartbeat Lost: If you are having heartbeat issues with Ambari, see [Apache Ambari heartbeat issues](https://docs.microsoft.com/azure/hdinsight/hadoop/apache-ambari-troubleshoot-heartbeat-issues)